 You will need to obtain your marriage certificate.
-If you do not have an original copy of your marriage certificate, you can obtain a copy by contacting the Vital Statistics Agency.
+If you do not have an original copy of your marriage certificate, you can obtain a copy by contacting e-Health.

 To file for divorce, you can either do it yourself or you can solicit a service to file for divorce for you.

-Under the Family Law Act there is a responsibility as a parent to support their children.
-Child support is the legal right of the child.
+Under the Divorce Act, and Family Maintenance Act, each parent has a responsibility to support their children.
+Child support is the legal right of the child

 Child support calculations are partially based on your parenting arrangements.
 The parent who the child/children lives with the majority of the time is entitled to receive an amount of child support from the other parent.
 Each party may also be required to contribute to the child/children’s extraordinary expenses.

 Child support in Saskatchewan is based on theFederal Child Support Guidelines.
 These guidelines follow set rules that the courts use to set child support amounts.

 The amounts in the guidelines are based on how much the payer earns, how many children the payer is paying to support.
 Each province in Canada has its own payment calculation.This is the table for support in Saskatchewan.

 Use the Child Support Online Lookup to calculate the amount of child support to be paid monthly.
 For a quick calculation try the child support calculator.